The conference will be held at ETH Zurich, located in Zurich, Switzerland.

 Optional Evening Social Event

-The PASC19 Conference is delighted to announce that an optional evening social event will be held on Wednesday, June 12, 2019, providing an opportunity for participants to friendly network with fellow colleagues outside the scientific program.
+The PASC19 Conference is delighted to welcome registered participants to the optional evening social event to be held on Wednesday, June 12, 2019.

 The dinner will take place at the Fork & Bottle, known for offering one of the biggest beer gardens in the city.
 Located in a relaxed country setting on the edge of Zurich, the place works directly with local farmers and offers delicious specialties.

 Date: Wednesday, June 12, 2019